tstone43/salt-windows/README.md

 <p>use_superseded:<br>
      - module.run</p>
 - This previous configuration was necessary to be able to use the new syntax format for module.run that was used in win_enable_administrator state file.
+Note that - module.run has a 2 space indent that I couldn't show with Markdown
+- The "rename_computer.sls" file under the saltstack/salt directory in this repo is known as a State file.
+- Here are some important points about this state file:
+  - test

 ### Useful Commands for Salt
 - To retrieve a list of the various state functions do this: